kcf-jackson/sketch-doc/pages/reference.md

 ---
 layout: page
-title: Documentation
+title: 'Documentation/Reference'
-permalink: /concepts/
+permalink: /reference/
 ---

-# Concepts
+# Reference

-This is the index page for the fundamentals of the sketch package.
+The reference section contains information about the package functions (R and JavaScript) and also some other resources.

 <div class="section-index">
     <hr class="panel-line">
-    {% for post in site.concepts  %}
+    {% for post in site.reference  %}
     <div class="entry">
     <h5><a href="{{ post.url | prepend: site.baseurl }}">{{ post.title }}</a></h5>
     <p>{{ post.description }}</p>
     </div>{% endfor %}
 </div>